Cataract treatment inventor Dr. Patricia Smith dies at 76

 “I remember taking time off of fifth grade to do so,” she said.

 In the 1980s, Bath joined in researching the use of lasers in ophthalmology.
-In 1988 she patented the Laser Phaco device, short for “laser photoablative cataract surgery.”
+In 1988 she patented the Laserphaco Probe, short for “laser photoablative cataract surgery.”
 It uses a laser to dissolve cataracts.
 The device offered less painful cataract treatment and restored the sight of patients who had been blind for decades.

 Bath held five U.S. patents.
 She also authored more than 100 papers.

-Note: This story has been corrected to show Bath patented the Laserphaco Probe.